Joseph Corozzo

-Joseph "Jo Jo" Corozzo, Sr. (born 1942 in Brownsville, Brooklyn) is a New York mobster who was the reputed consigliere of the Gambino crime family.
+Joseph "JoJo" Corozzo, Sr. (October 1, 1942 – December 4, 2024) was an American mobster who was the reputed consigliere of the Gambino crime family of New York.

 Biography

 Background

-Joseph Corozzo's brother Nicholas "Little Nick" Corozzo was the alleged one time boss of the Gambino family.
+Corozzo was born in Brownsville, Brooklyn.
+His brother Nicholas "Little Nick" Corozzo was the alleged one time boss of the Gambino crime family.
 Joseph has two other brothers: Blaise Corozzo, an alleged Gambino soldier, and Anthony Corozzo, an alleged Gambino associate.
 Joseph Corozzo is the father of New York criminal attorney Joseph Corozzo, Jr.

 From capo to consigliere

 Joseph Corozzo, Sr. started with the Gambino family as a transport truck hijacker.
 Corozzo earned the nickname "Miserable" because he allegedly suffers from bipolar disorder.
 In 1971, Corozzo was jailed for contempt of court for refusing to answer grand jury questions about organized crime.

-In 1991, during the Racketeer Influenced and Corrupt Organizations Act trial of Gambino boss John Gotti, the Federal Bureau of Investigation (FBI) identified Corozzo as a Gambino caporegime.
+In 1992, during the Racketeer Influenced and Corrupt Organizations Act trial of Gambino family boss John Gotti, the Federal Bureau of Investigation (FBI) as a result of Salvatore Gravano’s testimony – identified Corozzo as an important Gambino caporegime.
 In 1992, Corozzo became the Gambino consigliere.
 He replaced Frank Locascio, who had been sentenced to life in prison that year.

 On November 24, 1992, Corozzo was indicted in New York on charges of running a hijacking crew, a horse race betting establishment, and a loansharking operation.
 On May 30, 1994, Corozzo was indicted in New Orleans on racketeering charges involving mob infiltration of the video poker game industry in Louisiana.

 On May 20, 1995, Corozo was acquitted of all charges in the New York trial.
 On September 8, 1995, Corozzo pleaded guilty to conspiracy counts in New Orleans as part of a plea bargain deal.
 Corozzo was sentenced in New Orleans to three years in federal prison at the Federal Prison Camp Montgomery, Maxwell AFB, AL.

 In 2003, "Ruling Panel" member Michael "Mikey Scars" DiLeonardo testified that Arnold "Zeke" Squitieri was Gambino underboss and that John "Jackie Nose" D'Amico and Nicholas Corozzo ran the day-to-day family operations.
 Joseph Corozzo was the final decision-maker.
 DiLeonardo also stated that these men have controlled the Gambino family since the 1990s.